Visiting Hvar Island from Korcula

 Update: check an excellent new site about ferries in Croatia where you can find all ferry schedules of Croatian ferries, including an exhaustive list of Ferries to Hvar Island with all latest schedules/timetables and prices + also see timetable for Ancona, Italy to Hvar (Stari grad) Ferries

 Accommodation on Hvar Island

-Accommodation on the island could be difficult to find in the summer months so I would recommend to do your accommodation booking in advance unless you plan to visit the island out of season.
-Although most visitors to the Island stay in Hvar Town, there are also lot of accommodation available in neighboring places – Vrboska, Jelsa, Stari grad…in these places accommodation is much cheaper then in the Town itself.
+Accommodation on the island could be difficult to find in the summer months so I would recommend doing your accommodation booking in advance unless you plan to visit the island out of season.
+Although most visitors to the Island stay in Hvar Town, there are also a lot of accommodation available in neighbouring places – Vrboska, Jelsa, Stari grad…in these places accommodation is much cheaper than in the Town itself.

 Some articles about the island: